alverdae/accsus-components/components/skip_link.md

 # Skip link

 ## What is it?
-A skip link is the first focusable link on a web page with with a keyboard user can go directly to the main content of the web page.
+A skip link is the first focusable link on a web page with which a keyboard user can directly go to the main content of the web page.
 It is a way to skip blocks of repeated content.
 The skip link is usually hidden, but gets shown when it receives keyboard focus.

 ## Why do we need it?
 Keyboard users use the Tab key to navigate through interactive elements on a web page.
 It is cumbersome if they need to tab through repeated content - such as a main menu - on every page.